-In order to estimate the rate of decline in the final years of commercial hunting for sei whales, we fit several different types of models (see Appendix A).
+817 In order to estimate the rate of decline in the final years of commercial hunting for sei whales,818 we fit several different types of models (see Appendix).

 Posterior predictive Lincoln-Petersen estimates required fewer assumptions to be made (e.g., we did not need to specify a prior distribution for recruitment), but resulted in highly variable estimates.
 By embedding a state space model for population dynamics model into the estimation process, we were able to obtain much higher levels of precision and to obtain a much clearer picture of the decline of the North Pacific sei whale population, at least over a relatively short time period in the early to mid-1970s.
-Although this analysis required more assumptions (see Appendix A), our analysis suggests that whaling effort and mortality greatly exceeded what could have been sustainable for such a long-lived and low fecund species, and that the abundance of the pelagic migratory stock was likely reduced by 65% (95% CI 30-86%) from 1972 through 1975, the last few years of commercial exploitation, to perhaps only 4,000 animals.

-Although estimates of the entire population of sei whales (as opposed to just the pelagic stock as reported above) required several questionable assumptions (see Appendix A), our estimates are similar to those produced by alternative methods.
-For instance Tillman (1977), fit population models to catch-effort data and suggested that sei whale abundance had declined from approximately 42,000 whales in 1963 to approximately 8,600 whales in 1974.
-By comparison, our "single stock" (coastal and pelagic) state space analysis produced an estimate of close to 7,000 in 1974 (Appendix A).
-By the time catch regulations were instituted in 1975, sei whales had already become so severely depleted that it was difficult for the whalers to find enough sei whales to meet their catch quotas.
+Although this analysis required more assumptions (see Appendix), our analysis suggests that whaling effort and mortality greatly exceeded what could have been sustainable for such a long-lived and low fecund species, and that the abundance of the pelagic migratory stock was likely reduced by 65% (95% CI 30-86%) from 1972 through 1975, the last few years of commercial exploitation, to perhaps only 4,000 animals.
+Although estimates of the entire population of sei whales, i. e., assuming a single stock in the North Pacific rather than a separate pelagic stock as reported above, required several assumptions that are not well-supported (see more details in the Appendix), those estimates are similar to those produced by alternative methods.
+For instance Tillman (1977), fit population approximately 42,000 whales in 1963 to approximately 8,600 whales in 1974.
+By comparison, our "single stock" (coastal and pelagic) state space analysis produced an estimate of close to 7,000 in 1974 (Appendix).
+By the time catch regulations were instituted in 1975, sei whales had already become so severely depleted that it was difficult for the whalers to find enough whales to meet their catch quotas.
+That is, whaling was halted only after whalers could not find enough whales to sustain the industry.